emmaz05/2048-game/README.md

 ## How to Run
 1. Download the repository to your computer.
-2. Make sure you have Python installed (version 3.x).
-3. Run the game by executing:
+2. Run the game by executing:
 ```bash
 python 2048.py